 - gf.
 Under this second Bathroom protocol, the General Manager shall not debit the Jurisdiction's Allocation for the installation of select the water fixtures in the second Bathroom. - hg.
 Capacity Fees shall nonetheless be collected for the addition of fixture units in the second Bathroom. - ih.
-No on-site, off site or transfer of credit shall be granted for removal or retrofit of any fixture added pursuant to this second Bathroom protocol. - Unit installing a second Bathroom pursuant to this provision shall be limited to two Bathrooms unless the second Bathroom is permitted by debit to a Jurisdiction's Allocation, an Entitlement, or offset by a credit.
+No on-site, off site or transfer of credit shall be granted for removal or retrofit of any fixture added pursuant to this second Bathroom protocol. - ji.
+Use of the second Bathroom protocol is voluntary.
+Any property Dwelling Unit installing a second Bathroom pursuant to this provision shall be limited to two Bathrooms unless the second Bathroom is permitted by debit to a Jurisdiction's Allocation, an Entitlement, or offset by a credit.
 A Notice and Deed Restriction Regarding The Limitation Of on Use Oof Water Oon Aa Property shall be recorded on the real property as a condition of the Water Permit. - kj.
 All Water Permits issued pursuant to this Rule shall include a Notice and Deed Restriction titled "Provide Public Access to Water Use Data" pursuant to Rule 23.
 In addition, permits utilizing the second Bathroom protocol shall authorize access to water records for the sixty (60) months prior to the date the Water Permit is issued.
-There shall be no additional charge for this deed restriction. - 1k.
+There shall be no additional charge for this deed restriction. - !k.
 The provisions of this second Bathroom protocol shall take precedence and supersede any contrary provision of the Water Management District Rules and Regulations.